-Uber cuts 3,000 jobs as virus slashes payroll by 25%
+Uber cuts 3,000 jobs as pandemic slashes demand for rides

 Uber estimates it will incur $175 million to $220 million in charges related to the restructuring, including severance, other benefits and office closing costs, according to a federal filing.
 Combined with the earlier layoffs, the changes are designed to save $1 billion annually.

+Uber’s drivers are considered freelance or contract workers, not full-fledged employees, so despite the sharp drop in their incomes from obliterated demand, they are not eligible for severance or benefits from the company.
+California challenged this recently, suing Uber and Lyft and alleging they misclassified their drivers as independent contractors under the state’s new labor law.
+The suit seeks restitution for unpaid wages owed to drivers, among other things.

-One silver lining is that Uber’s Eats business has become more important to people staying home and restaurants, and delivery is here to stay, Khosrowshahi said.
+One silver lining to the pandemic is that Uber’s Eats business has become more important to people staying home and restaurants, and delivery is here to stay, Khosrowshahi said.

 “We no longer need to look far for the next enormous growth opportunity: we are sitting right on top of one,” Khosrowshahi said.